 Through the filing of this Quarterly Report on Form 10-Q, there have been no material changes to the trends described above.
-Going forward, however, the situation is uncertain, rapidly changing and hard to predict, and the COVID-19 pandemic may have a material negative impact on our future periods, including our results for the three months ending June 30, 2020, our annual results for 2020, and beyond.
-To highlight the uncertainty remaining for the three months ending June 30, 2020, it should be noted that, due to customer buying patterns and the efforts of our sales force and channel partners to meet or exceed quarterly quotas, we have historically received a substantial portion of each quarter's sales orders and generated a substantial portion of each quarter is billings and revenue during the last two weeks of the quarter.
-If we experience significant changes in our billings growth rates, it will impact current quarter product revenue and future quarters of our FortiGuard and FortiCare service revenues, as we sell annual and multi-year service contracts that are recognized ratably over the service term.
-In addition, the broader implications of the pandemic on our business and operations and our financial results, including the extent to which the effects of the pandemic will impact future results and growth in the cybersecurity industry, remain uncertain.
-The duration and severity of the economic downturn from the pandemic may negatively impact our business and operations, results of operations, financial condition, cash flows, liquidity and capital and financial resources in a material way.
+Going forward, however, the situation is uncertain, rapidly changing and hard to predict, and the COVID-19 pandemic may have a material negative impact on our future periods, including our results for the three months ending September 30, 2020, our annual results for 2020, and beyond.
+To highlight the uncertainty remaining for the three months ending September 30, 2020, it should be noted that, due to customer buying patterns and the efforts of our sales force and channel partners to meet or exceed quarterly quotas, we have historically received a substantial portion of each quarter's sales orders and generated a substantial portion of each quarter's billings and revenue during the last two weeks of the quarter.
+If we experience significant changes in our billings growth rates, it will impact product revenue in the current quarter and FortiGuard and FortiCare service revenues in subsequent quarters, as we sell annual and multi-year service contracts that are recognized ratably over the contractual service term.
+In addition, the broader implications of the pandemic on our business and operations and our financial results, including the extent to which the effects of the pandemic may negatively impact our business and operations, financial condition, cash flows, liquidity and capital and financial resources in a material way.
 As a result, the effects of the pandemic may not be fully reflected in our results of operations until future periods.
 For further discussion, see Part II, Item 1A of this Quarterly Report on Form 10-Q.